At Lincoln Memorial, Trump to take public’s pandemic queries

 The Senate planned to reopen Monday, despite the Washington area's continued status as a virus hot spot and with the region still under stay-at-home orders.
 The House remains shuttered.
 The pandemic is forcing big changes at the tradition-bound Supreme Court: The justices will hear arguments, beginning Monday, by telephone for the first time since Alexander Graham Bell patented his invention in 1876.

 Congressional Republicans are resisting calls by Democrats for emergency spending for states and local governments whose revenue streams all but dried up in recent weeks.
-The GOP is counting on the country's reopening and an the rebound promised by Trump as their best hope to forestall another big round of virus aid.
+The GOP is counting on the country's reopening and the rebound promised by Trump as their best hope to forestall another big round of virus aid.

+The leaders of California and Michigan are among governors under public pressure over lockdowns still in effect while states such as Florida, Georgia and Ohio are reopening.

+Gov. Gretchen Whitmer, D-Mich., said Sunday that the armed protesters who demonstrated inside her state's Capitol “depicted some of the worst racism” and “awful parts” of U.S. history by showing up with Confederate flags, nooses and swastikas.

+An overwhelming majority of Americans support stay-at-home orders and other efforts to slow the virus' spread, according to a recent survey from The Associated Press-NORC Center for Public Affairs Research.

+Asked about states that are reopening before they meet benchmarks laid out in federal guidelines she helped write, Birx said the guidelines “are a pretty firm policy of what we think is important from a public health standpoint.”
+She added that she and others have made it clear that people must continue practicing social distancing, “scrupulous” hand washing and other measures to protect themselves and others.

-Fox News Channel said viewers were asked to submit questions about reopening the country to the network's accounts on Twitter, Facebook and Instagram for a chance to appear on the national broadcast.
+Fox News Channel said it asked viewers to submit questions about reopening the country on the network's Twitter, Facebook and Instagram accounts for a chance to appear on the rare broadcast from the Lincoln Memorial.
+Trump spoke from the memorial's steps last July Fourth.
+It's also where Martin Luther King Jr. delivered his “I have a dream” speech in 1963.
+Trump recently compared his Independence Day audience to King's.

-Trump participated in a similar event sponsored by Fox News on March 5 in Scranton, Pennsylvania.
+Trump participated in similar Fox News events in March in Scranton, Pennsylvania, and from the White House Rose Garden.
+Vice President Mike Pence and Treasury Secretary Steven Mnuchin were joining him Sunday night.

-Kayleigh McEnancy, the new White House press secretary, closed her first formal briefing on Friday by promising the town hall will be “ can't-miss television.”
+Kayleigh McEnany, the new White House press secretary, closed her first formal briefing on Friday by promising that the town hall will be “can't-miss television.”

 Follow Darlene Superville on Twitter: http://www.twitter.com/dsupervilleap